My name is Julian Parkinson, a British born architectural photographer + filmmaker in Eastern Canada with studio bases in Halifax, NS and Vaughan, ON.

 Authenticity is at the heart of everything I do in video and I'm well versed in getting to the 'story' that can thread a project together making it something that people will want to watch.
 Back in 2012 I noticed that there wasn't a lot of great video content in architecture, and what did exist seemed to have been produced by people that were not particularly adept in presenting architecture projects in their best light.
 Quite literally!
 For my films I use the exact same tilt shift lenses that I use for photography which means buildings are upright, verticals are straight and compositions are possible that you just cannot do with regular lenses.

-I'm a brutally honest, self-critical filmmaker who is constantly striving to create better films with each project I embark on, I've seen many films of this nature featuring an architect drone on about why they chose a particular façade or how they positioned the front elevation for solar gain - this is a sure fire way to repel an audience unless it's a prominent figure in the industry.
+I'm a brutally honest, self-critical filmmaker who is constantly striving to create better films with each project I embark on.
 My skills in directing corporate video, television commercials and documentaries give me a firm backdrop of confidence for probing to extract a story that matters.
 Don't get me wrong, sometimes a simple beauty video of a project is all it needs too.

 I welcome inquiries for all types of architecture and interior design related projects across Canada whether this be corporate profiles or specific to a project or to showcase multiple projects.
 Everything is possible.